Trie Data Structure: How Prefix Trees Make Autocomplete Fast

 Why a trie fits: build a single trie from all words.
 DFS the board once, tracking your position in the trie.
 When the current board path leads to a trie node with no children, you prune immediately.
 You abort entire DFS branches the moment no remaining word can match, which you couldn't do with individual word searches.
 All 100 words share the same single pass over the board.

 Compressed trie (Radix tree / Patricia trie).
 Merge chains of single-child nodes into one edge labeled with a string. "apple" as a standalone word becomes a single edge from root to leaf.
 This eliminates the problem where sparse tries have long chains of one-child nodes.
-Radix trees power Linux kernel routing tables and many real-world IP lookup systems.
+The structure was invented in 1968 by Donald R. Morrison as PATRICIA (Practical Algorithm to Retrieve Information Coded in Alphanumeric), and radix trees still power most real-world IP lookup systems.

 DAWG (Directed Acyclic Word Graph).
 Merge common suffixes too, not just prefixes.
 If "testing" and "resting" are both words, the "esting" suffix nodes become shared.
 Compresses further but cannot represent counts per word.